johnwcowan/r7rs-work/BytestringsCowan.md

 `(bytestring `*arg* ...`)`

-Converts *args* into a sequence of small integers and concatenates them as a bytevector.
+Converts *args* into a sequence of small integers and returns them as a bytevector as follows:

 If *arg* is an integer in the range 0-255, it is added to the result.